-Error!
-Reference source not found. shows the comparison of the air emission monitoring results for the last three reporting periods.
+Table 15 shows the comparison of the air emission monitoring results for the last three reporting periods.
 Graphical presentations of historical data from 2018 are provided in Appendix B.

-TABLE 14: COMPARISON OF EMISSION MONITORING RESULTS FOR PREVIOUS THREE AEMR REPORTING PERIODS
+TABLE 15: COMPARISON OF EMISSION MONITORING RESULTS FOR PREVIOUS THREE AEMR REPORTING PERIODS